yjmd2222/automatic-attendance/README.md

 `pip install -r requirements.txt`

-Install the Chrome extension [Screen QR Reader](https://chrome.google.com/webstore/detail/screen-qr-reader/ekoaehpknadfoaolagjfdefeopkhfhln).

 Fill out the template [info_template.py](fake_attendance/info_template.py) with your login, email information, and the zoom link without the `#success`.
 Rename the file to `info.py`

 Note: If the module fails to download the Chrome extension source, you can try downloading it manually.
 Check that its name is `extension_0_1_2_0.crx`, and put it in the root of the repository.
 See [this](https://crx-downloader.com/how-it-works).
+Screen QR Reader url: https://chrome.google.com/webstore/detail/screen-qr-reader/ekoaehpknadfoaolagjfdefeopkhfhln.

 ## Run
 Run `python -m fake_attendance` for download, Zoom launch, and check-in.
 Read [How it works and why](#how-it-works-and-why) for explanation.